tagomoris/shib/README.md

 };
 ```

-With Hive 0.5 or earlier (without database support):
+With Hive 0.5 or earlier, or hiveserver2 (without database support):

 ```js
   executer: {